When Fabian’s father left to get a pack of cigarettes, he said he would return before sunset. He just didn’t say which one.

 With the beating over and a wallet full of ill gotten cash, Fib finished breakfast and used the rest of the day to prepare for his date with Felicity.

-The truth of the matter was that there was no more smashing couple at the dance than Fib and Felicity, a beginning to what would be a lifelong romance.
+The truth of the matter was that there was no more stunning couple at prom than Fib and Felicity, a beginning to what would be a lifelong romance.

 The following Monday morning before 1st period, the principal called Fib, Brad, and the rest of the combatants into his office.